How to make lotion using coconut oil. This Lotion recipe is wonderful and makes my skin super soft. An easy DIY beauty tutorial idea.

 Do you have super dry, itchy skin?
-It is something that everyone in my family has and I have passed it on to my kids too.
-My middle daughter has such dry skin that she uses a prescription ointment we use for when it gets really bad.
+It is so annoying and something everyone in my family has, and my middle daughter gets a prescription ointment because her dry skin is so bad!

 - 27 oz Johnson’s baby lotion (any smell)